dasensioco/edu-devcamp/HOL/HOL6/README.md

     ![image](./media/2018-09-14-12-24-00.jpg)

 1. Change the formula to `ThisItem.Day&" - "&Left(ThisItem.Time,5)` and note how the text on all tiles changes to include not only the day but also the time of the class.
+Please be aware that depending on your regional settings and browser your formulas might use `;` instead of `,` as delimiters.
+If this is the case change the formula to `ThisItem.Day&" - "&Left(ThisItem.Time;5)`.
 Select the `Body` text next.
 The current formula is `ThisItem.DayOfWeek`.
 This is a numeric value that we included in the sample data to sort the classes but it is not a value you want to display to the user of the app.

     ![image](./media/2018-09-14-12-30-00.jpg)